Research mentors for UF SSTP

 - Complete all program academic requirements including developing a literature search, presenting research at a mid-term talk and end of program talk, preparing a research poster, and submitting a research paper.

 We hope you will be available and willing to include one or more academically talented high school students in your research program this summer.
-Any further questions may be directed to Ms. Christy Rodkin in the CPET office at 392-2310 or email@example.com.
+Any questions may be directed to Ms. Dehlia Albrecht in the CPET office at 392-2310 or email@example.com.